 high law office, pllc

-Tennessee has a 1-year statute of limitations and a 10-year statue of repose, so act promptly if a defective product injures you!
+Tennessee has a 1-year statute of limitations and a 10-year statute of repose, so act promptly if a defective product injures you!

 In the United States, the claims most commonly associated with Product Liability are negligence, strict liability, breach of warranty, and various consumer protection plans.
 The majority of product liability laws is determined at the state level and varies widely from state to state.
 Each type of product liability claim requires different elements to be proven to present a successful claim.